Kortemme-Lab/loop_modeling/hpc/ucsf/rosetta/README.rst

   default settings you were prompted for.
 For more information about this, consult ``libraries/settings.py``.

-  The benchmark is meant to use a MySQL database for IO.
+  The benchmark can work with or without a MySQL database.
+When the script runs without a MySQL database, it will create a ``data/`` directory to dump all the data.
 This script fills in a table with the parameters for each job that needs to run, compiles rosetta with support for MySQL (not a trivial thing to do), does a bunch of error checking, and finally submits the benchmark job.
 It also has the ability to resume a previous benchmark, which can be really useful when something goes wrong.
 Note that this script is written specifically for the cluster at UCSF and will not work anywhere else.
 If you are trying to adapt the loop